Main campus of the Georgia Institute of Technology: East Campus

 East Campus houses all of the fraternities and sororities as well as most of the undergraduate freshman dormitories.
 East Campus abuts the Downtown Connector, granting residences quick access to Midtown and its businesses (for example, The Varsity) via several bridges over the highway, as well as a tunnel beneath it.
 Georgia Tech football's home, Bobby Dodd Stadium is located on East Campus, as well as Georgia Tech basketball's home, McCamish Pavilion (formerly Alexander Memorial Coliseum).

 Brittain Dining Hall is the main dining hall for East Campus.
 It is modeled after a medieval church, complete with carved columns and stained glass windows showing symbolic figures.
 The main road leading from East Campus to Central Campus is a steep ascending incline commonly known as "Freshman Hill" (in reference to the large number of freshman dorms near its foot).
 On March 8, 2007, the former Georgia State University Village apartments were transferred to Georgia Tech.
 Renamed North Avenue Apartments by the institute, they began housing students in the fall semester of 2007.

 Central Campus

 Central Campus is home to the majority of the academic, research, and administrative buildings.
 The Central Campus includes, among others: the Howey Physics Building; the Boggs Chemistry Building; the College of Computing Building; the Klaus Advanced Computing Building; the College of Architecture Building; the D. M. Smith Building, which houses the School of Public Policy; and the Ford Environmental Science & Technology Building.
 In 2005, the School of Modern Languages returned to the Swann Building, a 100-year-old former dormitory that now houses some of the most technology-equipped classrooms on campus.
 Intermingled with these are a variety of research facilities, such as the Centennial Research Building, the Microelectronics Research Center, the Neely Nuclear Research Center (decommissioned 1999), the Nanotechnology Research Center, and the Petit Biotechnology Building.
+Notable green spaces include Tech Green, the 8-acre EcoCommons, a community garden, and other quads and courtyards that promote student and environmental health.